-- (2) Those powers are- - (a) to require the owner, master, or any of the crew to produce any official log books or other documents relating to the crew or any member of the crew in their possession or control; - (b) to require the master to produce a list of all persons on board his ship, and take copies of or extracts from the official log books or other such documents; - (c) to muster the crew; and - (d) to require the master to appear and give any explanation concerning the ship or its crew or the official log books or documents produced or required to be produced. - (3) Whoever, on being duly required by an officer under this section to produce a log book or any document, fails without reasonable excuse to produce the log book or document, is guilty of an offence and liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (4) Whoever, on being duly required by any officer under this sectionis guilty of an offence and liable on summary conviction to a fine not exceeding level 5 on the standard scale.
+(2) Those powers are-

-- (a) to produce a log book or document, refuses to allow the log book or document to be inspected or copied; - (b) to muster the crew, impedes the muster; or - (c) to give any explanation, refuses or neglects to give the explanation or knowingly misleads or deceives the officer,
+- (a) to require the owner, master, or any of the crew to produce any official log books or other documents relating to the crew or any member of the crew in their possession or control; - (b) to require the master to produce a list of all persons on board his ship, and take copies of or extracts from the official log books or other such documents; - (c) to muster the crew; and - (d) to require the master to appear and give any explanation concerning the ship or its crew or the official log books or documents produced or required to be produced. - (3) A person who, on being duly required by an officer under this section to produce a log book or any document, fails without reasonable excuse to produce the log book or document, commits an offence and is liable on summary conviction to a fine not exceeding level 3 on the standard scale. - (4) A person who, on being duly required by any officer under this section- - (a) to produce a log book or document, refuses to allow the log book or document to be inspected or copied; - (b) to muster the crew, impedes the muster; or - (c) to give any explanation, refuses or neglects to give the explanation or knowingly misleads or deceives the officer, commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale.